IvanEOD/osrs-wiki-scraper/README.md

         "printReturn": "{\"json\": \"value\"}"
     }
     ```

+- The default code sent to the Wiki can be found here: [Scribunto.lua][Scribunto.lua Link]

 - The session uses the same `Session ID` for each request.
 The wiki will continue to add the code the requests to the session until the session is refreshed or the session expires.